 The next session, Safety Leadership and Strategic Planning, has been scheduled for March 29, 2014.
-On May 10, 2014, the third in the series, Human Resources, will be held.
-Registration forms for both session are listed below.
+On May 10, 2014, the third in the series, Human Resources, will be held and on July 24, 2014, the fourth session features Financial Resource Management and Professional Development.
+Registration forms for all three sessions are listed below.

 Testimonial from a recent participant...I attended the first in the series The Fire Official’s Leadership and Management Series, “Legal Issues for the Fire Service” class.
 The leadership and participation encouraged by both Chiefs Welch and Comstock would or should make this class a MUST for any presiding chief officer or anyone in line to become one.
 Their delivery of the overall structure of fire service laws and fire service administrative codes certainly made all present aware of the seriousness of the responsibilities of being a chief officer.
 For a one day, eye-opening class that encourages individual participation with knowledgeable instructors and a presentation level that includes every member of the class, I encourage you to partake of one of these classes!
 The way I see it, Ohio Fire Service laws are important and the Foundation is working to see that the information gets to you in an affordable, accessible and timely fashion.
 Take advantage of it!